hexagon-geo-surv/supereight2/doc/supereight_release_procedure.md

 ## Setup

-Add the public repository as a remove to your local clone of the private repository.
+Add the public repository as a remote to your local clone of the private repository.
 This only needs to be done once for each local clone.

 ``` sh